renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 # Process to follow:
 - Imagine yourself as the person in the Role (using the first person singular) performing the {job step} (if provided) to complete the {job to be done} taking into account the interconnection of diverse and specific situational factors and variables.
 - From this, discover at least 30 success criteria statements by answering the question: "What needs to happen for me to successfully achieve my aspirational ideal outcome, considering all situational factors?".
 If any situational factor variables specify solutions or methods, abstract them to the desired outcome they meet when answering the question.
 Ensure to follow all Statement Rules.
-- For each statement, confirm whether it breaks any of the established rules (e.g. Did you use an adverb or an adjective?).
-If a rule is violated, either adapt the statement or remove it.
+- For each statement, confirm whether it breaks any of the established rules (e.g. Did it use an adverb or an adjective?
+Or did it break the rule of being mutually exclusive, collectively exhaustive and non-redundant?).
+If a rule is violated, discard it.
 - Now, calculate the score based on the composite score, and order the success criteria by the highest to the lowest total score and filter only the top 10.

 # Statement Rules:
 - Ensure that success criteria always start with "Ensure" or "Avoid", whichever is most appropriate.
 Use a positive phrasing to describe what the person want to achieve directly, or a negative phrasing (almost always starting with 'Avoid') to describe what the person want to prevent.
 Focus on distinct aspects of the experience and add specific context.
 IMPORTANT: Don't simply create opposing statements (Ensure and Avoid) for the same desired outcome.
 - Ensure that every success criteria is a desired outcome in the Role perspective to reach the job to be done with success and measure that success.
-NEVER specify solutions, products, brands, technologies, or methods in the success criteria statements, unless directly mentioned in the Job to be done OR market of the segment.
+NEVER specify solutions, products, brands, technologies, or methods in the success criteria statements, unless directly mentioned in the Job to be done OR market of the segment OR the role is the decision-maker (not the beneficiary or the performer).
 Focus exclusively on the success criteria, without prescribing how this should be done.
 - Each criterion should be Specific, Objectively Measurable and Actionable.
 - Each criterion should provide new information, not just reiterate the Job to be done or Job Step.
 - DO NOT use conjunctions ("and", "or", etc.).
 - Always avoid adjectives and adverbs.
 Avoid ambiguity.
 Use nouns and verbs.
 If you find it necessary to use an adjective, compare it to something concrete instead of using it in isolation.
 This helps to make the meaning clearer.
 Example: Instead of "Ensure a loud sound", it could be "Avoid hearing ambient noise" as the desired outcome may not be a loud sound.
 - Beware of comparisons, but use it when necessary to avoid ambiguity.
 Example: "Ensure the volume is higher than the ambient noise" fails to convey the desired outcome, so you should ignore and state as "Avoid hearing ambient noise" as the desired outcome.
 - Criteria must be mutually exclusive, collectively exhaustive and non-redundant.
 Avoid any redundancy among them.
-- The result should be a bulleted list of several success criteria.
+- The result should following the template of the output.

 # Composite Score for Prioritization:
 Use a composite score to prioritize criteria, based on evaluating each criterion on the following (scale 1 to 5):